-Germany’s Scholz sees no quick nuclear deal with Iran
+Germany’s Scholz sees no imminent nuclear deal with Iran

 The United States unilaterally pulled out of the accord in 2018 under then President Donald Trump and reimposed sanctions on Iran, prompting Tehran to start backing away from the deal’s terms.

-Iran earlier this month responded to a final draft of a roadmap for parties to return to the tattered nuclear deal.
+Iran earlier this month responded to a final draft of a roadmap for parties to return to the tattered nuclear deal and bring the U.S. back on board.

 A probe by the International Atomic Energy Agency into man-made uranium particles found at three undeclared sites in the country has become a key sticking point in the talks for renewing the agreement.

 Iran’s hard-line president, Ebrahim Raisi, has said that the IAEA investigation into the issue must be halted in order for the 2015 deal to be renewed.

-The IAEA, the U.N. nuclear watchdog agency. has for years sought answers from Iran to its questions about the particles.
+The IAEA, the U.N. nuclear watchdog agency, has for years sought answers from Iran to its questions about the particles.
 U.S. intelligence agencies, Western nations and the IAEA have said Iran ran an organized nuclear weapons program until 2003.
 Iran long has denied ever seeking nuclear weapons.

 Germany, France and Britain said in a statement at the weekend that “Iran must fully and, without delay, cooperate in good faith with the IAEA.”